PLP-WebTechnologies/safaricom-hook-css3-transitions-animations-week-7-shadrack-6354/README.md

    - Write at least **three functions**:
      - A function with parameters and return values (e.g., calculate a value like the area of a rectangle based on user input).
      - A function that demonstrates the concept of scope (local vs. global variables).
      - A function to toggle a CSS class that applies an animation (e.g., toggling a "hidden" class for a modal).

+     - function toggleModal() {
+  const modal = document.getElementById('modal');
+  modal.classList.toggle('show'); // Toggle the 'show' class to display the modal }

 ---